pavuzu/technical-interview-questions/docs/Databases.md

       Name VARCHAR(100)
   )
   ```

-  In this example, the `SKU` column is defined as a unique key.
-It ensures that each product in the `Products` table has a unique `SKU` value.

 In summary, the primary key uniquely identifies each record in a table and has additional constraints like non-nullity, while a unique key enforces uniqueness but allows null values in the specified columns.